Art Basel tests buyers' instincts in time of crisis

-BASEL, Switzerland One of the largest and most peculiar pieces at this year's Art Basel - the world's top fair for modern and contemporary art - is a gigantic pink sculpture of intertwined aluminium tubes resembling part of the digestive system.
+BASEL, Switzerland, June 13 One of the largest and most peculiar pieces at this year's Art Basel - the world's top fair for modern and contemporary art - is a gigantic pink sculpture of intertwined aluminium tubes resembling part of the digestive system.

 Austrian artist Franz West's "Gekroese" (2011) - Austrian German for "bowel" - is his biggest piece to date and sold on the first day of the fair for a seven-figure sum, according to Jona Lueddeckens from the Gagosian Gallery.